-Interest income and expense on other financial assets and financial liabilities at FVTPL are presented in net income and from other financial instruments at FVTPL.
+Interest income and expense on other financial assets and financial liabilities at FVTPL are presented in other income.

 Cash flows related to capitalised interest are presented in the statement of cash flows consistently with interest cash flows that are not capitalised.